-

 The exception to this is where ADHD and/or AS is involved.
 I see couples where one or both partners has ADHD or AS and they are wanting to explore how to build an ADHD/AS friendly relationship.
 I also see parents of ADHD/AS children, but not the children themselves.

-No I don't see people under the age of 16.
-This is the age of majority in Scotland.
 If you live in the rest of the UK the age of majority is 18 so you have to be 18 or over if you live outside Scotland.

 No. It is unethical for therapists and clients to have ongoing friendships after therapy.
 The therapeutic relationship is unusual and though it might feel like a special friendship, in reality it is very different.
 Often an important part of the therapeutic process is the knowledge that the relationship will end and the process we go through around bringing it to an end.

-During our initial consultation we will discuss how you would like this situation to be handled.
 If it happens I will try to follow these instructions.
 If I don't remember what we agreed, I would not acknowledge you but am happy for you to acknowledge me and would take my lead from how you interacted with me.
 I am happy to be introduced to others as your therapist if that's what you would like.
 I'm equally happy for you to completely ignore me if that's what you would prefer.

 Remember that I am not perfect, I may be caught off guard, or if we haven't met for a while I might not place you as a former client.
 You or those around you might notice recognition, if this is not what we agreed, my apologies.